 Course description and objectives: This course is a graduate-level introduction to biological anthropology.
-The course is designed to expose first-year graduate students in the Department of Anthropology to the most current research in biological anthropology as well as provide a fundamental understanding of the scope and historical development of biological anthropology as an integral part of the discipline.
+The course is designed to equip first-year graduate students in the Department of Anthropology with a fundamental understanding of the scope and historical development of biological anthropology as an integral part of the discipline.
 We will cover five broad topics: 1) evolutionary theory and genetics, 2) primates and our place in nature, 3) human evolution, 4) human variation, and 5) culture and behavior in an evolutionary perspective.
 The biological anthropology component of the course lasts for the first 1⁄2 of the semester.
-The second half of the semester covers archaeology with Prof. Ken Sassaman.
+The second half of the semester covers archaeology with Prof. James Davidson.